 Jim and his wife Norleen operate a grain farm and seed processing and marketing plant in Darlingford, MB.
 Jim received his Chartered Accountant designation in 1974 and worked in public practice until 1993.
 In 2007, Jim received the designation of Chartered Director from the Directors College.
 Jim joined the CANTERRA SEEDS Board of Directors in 2010.
-Previously, Jim has served as Director and Chair of Agricore United, Chair of the Canada Grains Council, and on the Board of the Canadian Agri-Food Trade Alliance, the Cereal Grains Value Chain Roundtable and the National Safety Nets Advisory Committee.
-Jim is also involved in the community, serving on the local Canadian Foodgrains Bank project committee and having served on the Board of the Morden District General Hospital.
-Jim served on the Board of the Canadian International Grains Institute from 2012-2017 CIGI Board and was appointed Chair of the Manitoba Agriculture Services Corp. in 2016.
+Previously, Jim served as a director on a number of industry boards and committees including the board of the Canadian International Grains Institute from 2012-2017.
+In 2016, he was appointed as Chair of the Manitoba Agriculture Services Corp.
+Jim is also involved in the community, serving on the local Canadian Foodgrains Bank project committee, and having served on the Board of the Morden District General Hospital.